 The archaic English used in the title cards gives the picture a twee quality surely not intended in Ibsen’s original verses.

-Like his earlier A Man There Was, Victor Sjöström’s The Outlaw and His Wife is a tale of redemption played out against the vast expenses of nature.
+Victor Sjöström’s film is a tale of redemption played out against the vast expenses of nature.

 Nature gives and nature takes away in Victor Sjöström’s pantheistic classic.